NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Submission Hold.md

 * * *

-Your iron grip slowly saps your opponent's strength.
-Attempt an Athletics check to Grapple the creature you have grabbed or restrained, with the following effects instead of the usual effects.
+Your iron grip saps your opponent's strength.
+Attempt an Athletics check to [[Actions/grapple|grapple]] the creature you have grabbed or restrained, with the following additional effects if you succeed.

 * * *